 The Act provides for community input to local alcohol licensing decisions through public objections.
-An objection must be based on the specific criteria set out in the Act.
+An objection must be based on the Act's criteria for assessing applications (see Figure 3).
 These are the only valid grounds for objection.
-There are different grounds for objecting to a new licence application than to the renewal of an existing licence.

-The Act also empowers local councils to implement new licensing by-laws and, if they wish, develop local alcohol policies (LAPs) for their regions.
-For example, a council's LAP may:
+The Act also empowers local councils to implement new licensing laws and, if they wish, develop local alcohol policies for their regions.
+For example, a council's local alcohol policy may: